 McCarroll said the group’s overall goal is “getting the community’s businesses, nonprofits, residents and churches not only more involved in the life of the campus community, but accepting the university as an intricate part of … their experience.”

 While the initiative isn’t solely about Blue Raider athletics, supporting what is in many ways “the front porch of the university” is certainly a part of that experience, McCarroll added.
-And MT Athletics was well represented at the kickoff — Director of Athletics Chris Massaro, Associate Athletic Director Diane Turnham along with several head coaches and staffers attended.
+And MT Athletics was well represented at the kickoff; Director of Athletics Chris Massaro, Associate Athletic Director Diane Turnham and several head coaches and staffers attended.
 Also attending was Rebecca Upton, president of the Blue Raider Athletic Association.

-“Thanks very much for doing this,” said alumna and avid MTSU supporter Hanna Witherspoon, who also wants to see more community support for the university.
+“Thanks very much for doing this,” said alumna and avid MTSU supporter Hanna Witherspoon, who said she also wants to see more community support for the university.
 “And I’ll be glad to help.”

 Anyone wanting more information about the “True Blue Community Initiative” can contact pastor McCarroll at email@example.com.